emlyychen/ECO-B4P-Quantity-By-Manufacturer/README.md

   ```
 * Side note 2: To leave the venv, just type `deactivate` in the terminal.
 You should no longer see (venv) next to your terminal prompt.

 Now you should be good to run the Jupyter Notebook!
-If you need to start from the beginning of all this, just delete your whole `venv/` directory and run `pip uninstall -r requirements.txt`.
+If you need to start from the beginning of all this, just `deactivate` the venv and and delete the `venv/` directory.